deepnight/ldtk/JSON_CHANGELOG.md

 # 0.4.0-beta

 The JSON format was optimized to reduce its size (should be approximately 40-50% smaller).
-See changes below, or check the [JSON_DOC.md](JSON_DOC.md).
+See changes below, or check the [JSON doc](https://ldtk.io/json).

 ## Auto-layer tiles